 Sonnet 467

-To justify a wrong seems falsehood clear
+To dress a wrong in right seems falsehood clear

-For that deemed white bears oft a tinge of grey,
+For that deemed white oft bears a tinge of grey,

 Perhaps ‘tis best to judge by what we do